Return to top

 🥘 Ingredients

-This recipe is packed with healthy ingredients to make these brownies better for you than their traditional counterparts!
+This recipe is packed with healthy ingredients to make these pumpkin chocolate chip brownies better for you than their traditional counterparts!
 For the full ingredients list and instructions, see the recipe card below.

-ingredients for easy layered healthy pumpkin brownies recipe
+Ingredients for easy layered healthy pumpkin brownies recipe on a white background.

-Brown Sugar: Instead of the usual amount of sugar, I’ve reduced the amount of total sugar to 1/3 cup.
-An unrefined sweetener option you could use is maple syrup.
-For a sugar free option, use powdered monk fruit.
+• Brown Sugar: Instead of the usual amount of sugar, I’ve reduced the amount of total sugar to 1/3 cup.
+For an unrefined sweetener option, you could also use maple syrup for this healthy brownie recipe.

-Unsweetened Applesauce and Butter: An easy healthy swap for butter is unsweetened applesauce.
+• Unsweetened Applesauce and Butter: An easy healthy swap for butter is unsweetened applesauce.
 When used in combination with butter, you still get a decadent and fudgy brownie, but with fewer calories.
-(Other butter substitutes include coconut oil, pureed avocado, almond butter, or whole milk Greek yogurt.

-Flax Egg: Low calorie, high fiber, and rich in Omega-3s.
+• Flax Egg: Low calorie, high fiber, and rich in Omega-3s, replaces eggs in this recipe for chocolate pumpkin brownies.

-Cacao Powder and Dark Chocolate Chips: Cacao powder is rich in antioxidants and gives these healthy brownies a deep dark chocolate flavor.
+• Cacao Powder and Dark Chocolate Chips: Cacao powder is rich in antioxidants and brings a deep dark chocolate flavor to these healthy brownies made with pumpkin puree.
 I like to use 70% dark chocolate or higher.
-You can also use baking chocolate.

-Spices: You need a little bit of cinnamon, ground cloves, nutmeg, and vanilla extract to add to the pumpkin puree.
+• Spices: You need a little bit of cinnamon, ground cloves, nutmeg, and vanilla extract for this healthy pumpkin dessert recipe.

-Preheat oven to 350°F. Line a 8×8 baking dish with parchment paper or spray with cooking spray.
+Mix Dry Ingredients: Preheat oven to 350°F. Line an 8×8 baking dish with parchment paper or spray with cooking spray.
 In a large bowl, combine the flour, salt and baking powder.
 Set aside.

-In another bowl, cream together the sugar and butter.
-Then mix in the flax eggs, applesauce and vanilla until well combined.
+Mix Wet Ingredients: In another bowl, cream together the sugar and butter.
+Then mix in the flax eggs, applesauce, and vanilla until well combined.

 butter and sugar creamed in a bowl